List of Endurance episodes: The Arrival

 20 all new contestants arrive in Kauai, Hawaii, the location for the third season of Endurance.
 Once there, J.D. explains the rules to them and reveals a new twist: the contestants get to choose which guy and which girl gets a free pass on the right to stay challenge.
-After much debate, Reece Bors and Lindy Oest are the first two contestants to become Endurance players, though some of the newcomers feel this to be unfair since they were chosen entirely because of their looks.
+After much debate, Reece Bors and Lindi Oest are the first two contestants to become Endurance players, though some of the newcomers feel this to be unfair since they were chosen entirely because of their looks.
 As for the other 18 newcomers, they are forced to face the right to stay challenge, where the contestants hang onto poles suspended over the water.
 As always, the first three girls and guys to let go and fall into the water are automatically eliminated, while the others become official Endurance players.
 This time around, though, the girls go first instead of the guys, and Eleanor Monahan, Vanetta Smith, and Taylor Madison are the first to be eliminated.
 The guys then prepare to compete for their right to stay and the episode ends...